Bootstrapping Quantum Hamiltonians with Symmetry

-\emph{Discussion}---In the worst case, HB requires $|\mathcal{P}| \sim \text{dim}(V)$ in order to obtain an accurate ground state energy.
-In this case, the algorithm scales exponentially with system size in both time and memory just like ED.
+\emph{Discussion}---In the worst case, HB requires $m \sim \text{dim}(V)$ constraint operators in order to obtain an accurate ground state energy.
+In this case, the method scales exponentially with system size just like ED.
 However, physical Hamiltonians are not generic.
-In particular, they are often low degree (e.g., if they have only two-body interactions), local, and highly symmetric.
-For this reason, we expect that HB will be useful with polynomial resources for many problems in quantum chemistry, condensed matter theory, and high energy theory.
+In particular, they are often low degree and sparse (i.e., they can be written in terms of a small number of simple operators) and highly symmetric.
+Since HB is able to make use of these properties, we expect that HB will be practically useful with polynomial resources for many problems in quantum chemistry, condensed matter theory, and high energy theory.

-To find evidence for this claim, we considered the 1D Hubbard model.
-In this example, we found accurate results for the energy density, degree $2$ CFs, and degree $4$ CFs of diameter $0$ using a set $\mathcal{P}$ with size linear in $L$.
-Additionally, we found accurate results for nonlocal degree $4$ CFs of support at most $2$ using a set $\mathcal{P}$ with size quadratic in $L$.

-In Refs. \cite{Han2020,Berenstein2021,Berenstein2024}, a method similar to HB was used with an additional symmetry constraint equivalent to $\text{tr}([H, q]\rho) = 0$ for $q \in \mathcal{Q}$.
-In our formalism, this constraint arises from considering $H$ as the infinitesimal generator of time-translation symmetry.
-If one is interested in the ground state of only one Hamiltonian, then including this constraint when solving for $W$ may be helpful.
-We chose not to use this constraint because we were interested in varying the Hamiltonian parameter $U$, and for this application it is more practical to find the $\tilde{\Gamma}^{r,k}$ matrices only once per choice of $G$ and $\mathcal{P}$.

-Finally, we note that HB can be used to approximate properties of excited states.
-To see this, let

-We consider the special case in which the constraint operators in $\mathcal{C}$ are PSD and let $H_\mathcal{C}$ denote the projection of $H$ into the joint nullspace of the constraint operators.
-We then have $\text{Var}(E) \geq 0$ with equality if and only if $H_\mathcal{C}$ has an eigenstate of energy $E$.
-Since \cref{eq:energy-variance} takes the form of \cref{eq:define-E_0} with Hamiltonian $H^2 - E^2 I$ and constraint operators $\mathcal{C} \cup \{H-EI\}$, we can use HB to lower bound $\text{Var}(E)$.
-If this lower bound is positive at $E$, $H_\mathcal{C}$ cannot have an eigenstate with energy $E$.
-If this lower bound vanishes at $E$, the resulting CFs approximate those of eigenstates of $H_\mathcal{C}$ with energy near $E$.
-We note that a similar calculation was performed in Ref. \cite{Han2020}, though their approach was to add a constraint equivalent to $\text{tr}(qH\rho) = E\text{tr}(q\rho)$ for $q \in \mathcal{Q}$, which explicitly depends on $H$.
-We leave the implementation of HB for excited states to future work.

-\emph{Acknowledgements}---We thank Jonah Herzog-Arbeitman and Ross Dempsey for numerous fruitful discussions.
-We thank Benjamin S{\o}gaard for pointing out a relevant article about which we were not aware.
-We thank Yves H. Kwan, Biao Lian, Nicolas Regnault, and B. Andrei Bernevig for helpful advice.
-This work was supported by the Princeton Center for Complex Materials, a National Science Foundation Materials Research Science and Engineering Center under award NSF DMR-2011750.
-Additionally, this work was supported by the National Science Foundation under award NSF DMR-2141966.
+\emph{Acknowledgements}---We thank Jonah Herzog-Arbeitman, Ross Dempsey, Benjamin S{\o}gaard, Yves H. Kwan, Biao Lian, Nicolas Regnault, B. Andrei Bernevig, Nisarg Chadha, and Eslam Khalaf for numerous helpful discussions.
+This work was supported by the Princeton Center for Complex Materials, a National Science Foundation Materials Research Science and Engineering Center under Grant No. NSF DMR-2011750.
+Additionally, this work was supported by the National Science Foundation under Grant No. NSF DMR-2141966.